-Many sellers who are preparing to sell their homes – do things like making minor repairs, cleaning carpet, updating paint, etc..
-Making the appropriate updates & upgrades may help set your home apart!
+Many sellers who are preparing to sell their homes do things like making minor repairs, cleaning carpets, updating paint, etc. Making the appropriate updates & upgrades may help set your home apart!
 However, here are some additional items to consider:

 1. Invisible Gas.
-Radon gas is found all over the United States and is a naturally occurring gas.
+Radon gas is a naturally occurring gas found all over the United States.
 No matter how your home is constructed, radon can seep into your home from the ground level.
 Studies show that it may increase your risk of lung cancer.
 A professional radon test will show levels currently that are currently existing in the home.
 High levels of radon can typically be remedied by the installation of a radon mitigation system.
 (Current costs range in the $900-$1300 range, but could be less if the home has passive radon mitigation piping in place.)

 2. Smoking &/Or Homes With Offensive Scents.
 Most of the evidence is anecdotal, but real estate agents report that a home with at least one resident smoker typically sells for 10 to 30 percent less than a comparable home with no resident smokers.
 It’s not just cigarette smoke smells – mildew, mold, cat &/or dog urine and strong cooking odors may also hinder your sales.
 If in doubt, ask an objective friend or family member to walk through your home and notify you of any strong or offensive odors.

 4. You Live in a Condo.
-There’s one major problem with condos – FHA doesn’t always approve them.
-In fact, the FHA doesn’t always agree to approve condo. associations, which can create financing issues for buyers with these types of financing.
+There’s one major problem with condos – the Federal Housing Administration (FHA) doesn’t always approve them.
+In fact, the FHA doesn’t always agree to approve condo associations, which can create financing issues for buyers with these types of financing.
 Some of the FHA guidelines include:

 - No more than one-half of the units in the building may be rented to tenants